 Does Edge Secure Network work on mobile?

 Yes, Edge Secure Network is available on Edge for iOS and Android versions, with enabling steps similar to the desktop process.
-Microsoft secure network for enterprise VPNs: setup, benefits, best practices, and comparisons with other VPN solutions
+Best vpn edge extension: the ultimate guide to Microsoft Edge VPN extensions, performance, security, and setup 2026

 Will Edge Secure Network protect my entire device?